How to recruit volunteers for Prison Ministry?

 you may consider:

-- Read Dismas Ministry’s “Messengers of Hope” A Catholic Correctional Ministry Training Resource.
-(Cost is $15, email firstname.lastname@example.org to order.)
+Read Dismas Ministry’s “Messengers of Hope” A Catholic Correctional Ministry Training Resource.
+(Cost is $15, email firstname.lastname@example.org to order, also available in Spanish.)

 - Contact a local prison minister to see what the needs are in your area.